laurakcleve/terrain-blog/content/blog/cavern-entrance-part-4/index.md

 ![25-dry-brush-done-3](25-dry-brush-done-3.jpg)

 And finally, we've reached the end.
 I'm always bad about keeping track of how long I spend working on each project, (or rather, I just don't remember to do it, ever) so I can only estimate based on the photos I took.
-From those I can gather that I worked on this on at least 25 different days, spread out over almost 3 months.
+From those I can gather that I worked on this on 25 different days, give or take, spread out over almost 3 months.
 Lots of down time on this one.
 And if I had to give it a number of hours that it took, that's a lot more guesstimating, and rounding when I probably shouldn't, but if I'm going off of pictures taken, I could _maybe_ put it at around 40-50 hours.
 Things like prepping the wood chips, creating and printing out paper templates, and whatever research and planning I did, I didn't keep track of, so I can really only add an arbitrary number of hours for those things.

 Anyway, here's all the final shots.